Specification of MiniDemographicABM.jl: A simplified agent-based demographic model of the UK: General form

-For a given closed set of elementary features as given in Equation \ref{eq:closedSubsetElemFeatures}, the overall population is the union of the elementary features, cf.\ Equation \ref{eq:PUnionPf}.
-In that case the comprehensive model $\mathcal{M}$ constitutes of the sum of its elementary featured submodels:
+For a given closed set of elementary features as given in Equation \ref{eq:closedSubsetElemFeatures}, the overall population is the union of these elementary features, cf.\ Equation \ref{eq:PUnionPf}.
+In that case, the comprehensive model $\mathcal{M}$ constitutes of the sum of its elementary featured sub-models: